 b) by corresponding with us by email, in which case we may retain the content of your email messages together with your email address and our responses;

-c) by booking a table, downloading our offers, purchasing a gift card, or applying for a job with us;
+c) by booking a table, ordering a takeaway online using our Click & Collect or delivery service, downloading our offers, purchasing a gift card, or applying for a job with us;

 d) through any preferences and areas of interest as advised by you on subscribing to our online services; and